Ashley Madison: Extramarital affairs soar in pandemic with technology’s help

 “This is really informative for couples, as we go into what is looking increasingly to be a strong second wave,” he said.
 “There are going to be far fewer outdoor times ahead as everyone is locked down in their households.”

 He added, “This is going to have long-term effects for a lot of different people in different ways.
-We’re about 21,000 a day now.
+We’re about 21,000 [new members] a day now.
 And so what does that mean?
 And why is that happening?
 What are they looking for?
 When people are in isolation with their partners, we are finding people are not as connected as they thought they were.
 It’s a communication problem.
 We’re so focused.
 You suddenly realize maybe I’m living with a stranger.
 If you want to avoid your spouse ending up in Ashley Madison, you need to take dramatic steps or ownership of your relationship.”